nottrobin/docs/src/en/juju-block.md

 |                    |                    | upgrade-charm        |
 |                    |                    | upgrade-model        |

-!!!
-Note:
+[note]
 The '--force' option recognized by some Juju commands bypasses any restriction level that would otherwise apply.
 If your policy is to use restrictions then the immediate use of the '--force' option should not be part of your workflow.
 If you must use it, do so after having first run the Juju command without it to ensure you are aware of any possible restrictions.
+[/note]